19 Unique Baby Shower Ideas, Plus Virtual Baby Shower Tips

 Speaking of gifts, if you’re the expecting mom, make sure there are enough items on your registry before the shower invitations go out.
 You’ll want to make it easy for guests to know what you want for your little one.

 If you’re opting for something specific, like organic baby products, your registry should reflect that.
-Include eco-friendly and skin-safe baby products such as Organic Hydrating Cream and Organic Micellar Water, both made with olive oil and aloe.
+Include eco-friendly and skin-safe baby products, such as our Organic Bath And Body Gift Set — with cleansing and hydrating products made with olive oil and aloe — and Organic Cotton Wipes With Water, composed of 99.8% natural ingredients.

 If you’re at a loss for how to create a registry, check out our registry checklist to help you get started.